Jakkwj/fastapi-skeleton-template/README.md

 ### storage Folder

-- The `storage` folder is used to store log files, temporary files, and other material files.
+- The `storage` folder is used to store log files, temporary files, and other material files
-  - `logs` folder: Used for storing log files.
+  - `logs` folder: Used for storing log files
-  - `supervisor` folder: Used for storing the configuration files for `supervisor`.
+  - `supervisor` folder: Used for storing the configuration files for `supervisor`
-  - `tmp` folder: Used for temporary and other reference files.
+  - `tmp` folder: Used for temporary and other reference files

 ---